marwahaha/datamap/courses.md

 These are semester-long computational courses (in some academic domain) or data-intensive courses at UC Berkeley.
 If you have suggestions or things to add, please [email](mailto:marwahaha@berkeley.edu).

-The "core" courses are more directly related to data science techniques, while the "method" courses have a more interdisciplinary focus.

 Department: <select id="search-dept" name="dept">
   <option></option>